HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/limitations_requirements.md

 | **Overall** |  |  |  | **7950m** | **13184Mi** |

 !!!note
-    Please keep in mind that the overall sums for CPU and memory include all components of HCL DX.
+    Remember that the overall sums for CPU and memory include all components of HCL DX.
-    In most cases you will only want to deploy a subset of all components, therefore the minimal system requirements will decrease accordingly.
+    In most cases, you will only want to deploy a subset of all components, therefore the minimal system requirements will decrease accordingly.

 <!--
 ???+ info "Related information"